 The table below shows the P/E ratios (price-earnings) of the largest global markets, calculated using the benchmark equity index of each stock market.
 The table lists both trailing price-to-earnings and forward price-to-earnings ratios of the countries.
 During the height of the COVID-19 pandemic, the trailing P/E ratios of many markets were at very elevated levels due to large pandemic related losses of certain industries.
-When valuations are evaluated using forward looking metrics, India and U.S. seem to be the most expensive markets at the moment.
+As earnings have recovered, the multiples are back to more normal levels.
+Based on both trailing and forward looking multiples, India and U.S. seem to be the most expensive markets at the moment.

 For the latest data, check the data subscriptions by Siblis Research that provide you the key valuation metrics of all the major markets/indices around the world for the past 20+ years.